enkidevs/curriculum/csharp/csharp-core/looping-csharp/for-loops-csharp.md

 ---
 ## Content

-The `for` loop is used when you know in advance how many times the script should run.
-It is defined with three parameters: the initialization, the condition, and the increment.
+A `for` loop is used when we know beforehand how many times we want to execute a block of code.
+It is defined with three parameters:
+1. The initialization
+2. The condition
+3. The increment.

 Here's an example of a `for` loop: